What is Sexual Harassment under Michigan Law?

-According to Michigan law, sexual harassment is defined as the unwanted conduct which is of a sexual nature, and includes both verbal advances and physical acts Employers are most often involved in the following types of sexual harassment acts: demanding sexual favors in exchange for promotions, creating a sexually offensive work environment, and making sexual advances.
+According to Michigan law, sexual harassment is defined as the unwanted conduct that is of a sexual nature, and includes both verbal advances and physical actions Employers are most often involved in the following forms of sexual harassment acts: demanding sexual favors in exchange for promotions, creating a sexually offensive work environment, and making sexual advances.

 How does Michigan Law Prohibit Sexual Harassment?

-First, employers who are located in Ann Arbor can be required to create and visibly post company policies regulating sexual conduct.
-These policies may include contact information for an employee to report sexual harassment, the procedure for handling such claims, and the corrective measures for when a claim is proven.
+First, employers who are located in Ann Arbor can be required to formulate and visibly post company policies regulating sexual conduct.
+These policies may include contact information for an employee to report sexual harassment, the process for handling such claims, and the corrective measures for when a claim is proven.

 How can a Michigan attorney help?

 It can be difficult to both investigate and prove a sexual harassment claim without having any expertise in the applicable areas of law.
-The federal officers who investigate claims of sexual harrassment are, unfortunatly, often too busy to give much attention to any one claim.
-Therefore, hiring an attorney in Ann Arbor can be the safest way to file your claim within the deadlines for sexual harassment claims that Michigan has defined.
+The federal officers who investigate claims of sexual harassment are, unfortunately, frequently too busy to give much attention to any one claim.
+Thus, hiring an attorney in Ann Arbor can be the safest way to file your claim within the deadlines for sexual harassment claims that Michigan has defined.